Northern Tier - June 2017

 view from our lunch spot

 After lunch, we portaged to Topaz Lake, which was just as beautiful in the rain but perhaps not as visually striking as Cherry Lake.
 The rain started to really come down on Topaz Lake.
 It started to get pretty miserable, but we did note that the heavy rain gave the surface of the water a particularly sublime texture.
 The heavy drops of water splashing the surface made it very uneven, although the lake was otherwise perfectly smooth.
-I likened its texture to the surface of the sandblasted aluminum on the Macbook Pro, which gives off a cool diffused reflection and in my opinion, very pleasant to touch.
+I likened its texture to the surface of the sandblasted aluminum on the Macbook Pro, which gives off a cool diffused reflection and is, in my opinion, very pleasant to touch.

 A couple tedious portages later, we were back in international water, this time on Knife Lake.
 For dinner, we ate pasta and chili and corn bread, which we ate as batter because it was way too cold to merit actually waiting for it to cook.
 That night it poured, and everybody was completely soaked.
 I hardly had any dry clothes left, so I had to sleep in my underwear only!